yohannes911/select2/doc/select2.md

 ### Status ###

 Both the theoretical protocol and the API is in its **infancy**.
-As of this writing it is 3 days old:-)
+As of this writing it is 1 week old:-) It requires **external revision**.

-Both of them requires **external revisions**.
-Any feedback is greatly appriciated:-)
+Any feedback is greatly appriciated!:-)

 Protocol specification
 -------------------------------------------------------------------------------